secretstartups/handbook/values/index.html.md

 #### Examples of iteration in other companies
 {:.no_toc}

-Iteration is a key vlaue in many disruptive and successful organizations.
+Iteration is a key value in many disruptive and successful organizations.
 Below are some examples:

 * [SpaceX](iteration-examples/spacex.html)